B.C. health officials to provide Tuesday update on coronavirus response

-British Columbia health officials are slated to deliver their daily update on the province’s novel coronavirus pandemic response at 3 p.m.
-PT.
+British Columbia health officials are scheduled to provide their latest update on the province’s novel coronavirus pandemic response at 3 p.m.
+PT Tueday.

 [ Sign up for our Health IQ newsletter for the latest coronavirus updates ]